tchlux/fmodpy/readme.md

   the interface for each subroutine / function should behave.
 (I.e., `INTENT(IN)` does not return, `INTENT(OUT)` is optional as input.)

-## SUPPORTED FORTRAN:

- - `INTEGER` 32 and 64 bit, (allocatable / assumed shape) arrays, optionals
- - `REAL` 32 and 64 bit, (allocatable / assumed shape) arrays, optionals
- - `CHARACTER` singletons and assumed-shape arrays, but *no* support for `LEN` behaviors
- - `COMPLEX` 64 and 128 bit, (allocatable / assumed shape) arrays, optionals
- - `LOGICAL`  singletons, (allocatable / assumed shape) arrays, optionals
- - `TYPE` singletons, (allocatable / assumed shape) arrays, and optionals (type must have `BIND(C)` attribute)
- - `MODULE` wrapper that behaves like an instantiated Python class with property-based accessors for internal attributes

-It is a goal to eventually allow for the following:
- - passing a `PROCEDURE` as an argument to Fortran code

-This code base is entirely driven by concrete examples and use-cases.
-If you want to see something supported that is not currently, please consider posting a minimum example of the Fortran code you'd like to wrap under the [Issues](https://github.com/tchlux/fmodpy/issues) page.

 ## EXAMPLE CODE